Do not resuscitate: Less care for DNR patients

 Reductions in other care are not supposed to result from a DNAPR decision being in place.
-Some patients choose DNR because they prefer less care: Half of Oregon patients with DNR orders who filled out a POLST {known as a POST (Physician Orders and Scope of Treatment) in Tennessee} wanted only comfort care, and 7% wanted full care.
+Some patients choose DNR because they prefer less care: Half of Oregon patients with DNR orders who filled out a POLST (Physician Orders for Life-Sustaining Treatment) (in Tennessee known as POST, Physician Orders and Scope of Treatment) wanted only comfort care, and 7% wanted full care.
 The rest wanted various limits on care, so blanket assumptions are not reliable.
 There are many doctors "misinterpreting DNR preferences and thus not providing other appropriate therapeutic interventions."

-Patients with DNR are less likely to get medically appropriate care for a wide range of issues such as blood transfusions, cardiac catheterizations, cardiac bypass, operations for surgical complication, blood cultures, central line placement, antibiotics and diagnostic tests. "[P]roviders intentionally apply DNR orders broadly because they either assume that patients with DNR orders would also prefer to abstain from other life-sustaining treatments or believe that other treatments would not be medically beneficial."
+Patients with DNR are less likely to get medically appropriate care for a wide range of issues such as blood transfusions, cardiac catheterizations, cardiac bypass, operations for surgical complication, blood cultures, central line placement, antibiotics and diagnostic tests.
+"Providers intentionally apply DNR orders broadly because they either assume that patients with DNR orders would also prefer to abstain from other life-sustaining treatments or believe that other treatments would not be medically beneficial."
 60% of surgeons do not offer operations with over 1% mortality to patients with DNRs.
 The failure to offer appropriate care to patients with DNR led to the development of emergency care and treatment plans (ECTPs), such as the Recommended Summary Plan for Emergency Care and Treatment (ReSPECT), which aim to record recommendations concerning DNR alongside recommendations for other treatments in an emergency situation.
-ECTPs have prompted doctors to contextualise CPR within a broader consideration of treatment options, however ECTPs are most frequently completed for patients at risk of sudden deterioration and the focus tends to be on DNR.
+ECTPs have prompted doctors to contextualize CPR within a broader consideration of treatment options, however ECTPs are most frequently completed for patients at risk of sudden deterioration and the focus tends to be on DNR.